openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 Function: CAS (Compare-And-Swap) operation using default memory ordering.

-Compares the current atomic value with the value specified by parameter `old`.
+Compares the current atomic type's value with the value specified by parameter `old`.
 If equal, writes the value specified by parameter `new` and returns `true`; otherwise, does not write and returns `false`.

 Parameters:

 - old: [Option](../../core/core_package_api/core_package_enums.md#enum-optiont)\<T> - The value to compare with the current atomic type.
 - new: [Option](../../core/core_package_api/core_package_enums.md#enum-optiont)\<T> - The value to write to the atomic type if the comparison succeeds.

-Return value:
+Return Value:

 - [Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - Returns `true` if the swap succeeds, otherwise `false`.